 Charanga and Extra Curricular

 As a school we follow the 'Charanga' music scheme.
-The above picture outlines every topic covered over the course of the year in every year group.
-This paticular scheme has been adapted to keep everyone safe and ensures we are following government guidelines.
-Your child will have access to this at home via their 'Yumu' login.
+The above picture outlines every topic and genre covered over the course of the year in every year group.
+This particular scheme is adapted in lesson to excite the children when they learn about music.
+To keep everyone safe we ensure we are following government guidelines.
+Your child will have access to music at home via their 'Yumu' login.
 If this is something your child does not have please do not hesitate to contact the school or mention it to their class Teacher so they can access this at home.

 Performing Arts as a subject encompasses as a subject covers anything to do with 'Performing' with a paticular focus on Music and Drama.
 Although 'Performing Arts' isn't explicitly included within the national curriculum or taught as a stand alone lesson, Middleton understands the importance of 'Performing Arts'.
 This subject is taught across the curriculum and is included in lots of the children's learning.
 For example drama may be used as a tool to understand a character in English or to act out a paticular scene in history.
 'Performing Arts' gives our children the chance to practice empathy, work as a team, develop their communication skills and build up their confidence.
 It also provides them with a platform to explore expression and creativity!